-- System functionalities, including how the system is hosted (cloud or on premises).
+- System functionalities – including how the system is hosted (cloud or on premises).

-- Compliant – it must be a system that follows 21 CRF part 11 rules, ensuring it is FDA and EMA compliant.
+- Compliant – it must be a system that follows 21 CRF Part 11 rules, ensuring it is FDA and EMA compliant.

 - Internet browser agnostic – it should run in the most popular browsers.

-- Flexible –you should be able to create on page queries and offline periodic listings and reports.
+- Flexible –you should be able to create on-page queries and offline periodic listings and reports.
 This is important because you need to receive the warnings at the datapoint where the problem is located.
-In addition, you need some standard periodic listings to group all the queries by type, page, module etc.
+In addition, you need some standard periodic listings to group all the queries by type, page, module, etc.

-- Carry out training online through an e-Learning training module.
+- Carry out training online through an e-learning training module.

 About Pedro M. Lledó

-Pedro M. Lledó is a physician by training who has been participating in clinical research projects for more than 20 years either as IT specialist, database administrator or clinical research data manager.
-Prior to joining Arithmos he has held leadership positions within CROs and biotechnology companies as Head of Data Management and Biometrics.
+Pedro M. Lledó is a physician by training who has been participating in clinical research projects for more than 20 years as IT specialist, database administrator or clinical research data manager.
+Before joining Arithmos he held leadership